DeepTrackAI/DeepTrack2/examples/MAGIK/readme.md

 MAGIK requires at least python 3.6.

-To use MAGIK you must install the [Deeplay](https://github.com/DeepTrackAI/deeplay) framework.
+To use MAGIK you must install the [Deeplay](https://github.com/DeepTrackAI/deeplay) package.
 Open a terminal or command prompt and run:

     pip install deeplay

-This will also install all the dependencies.
+This will also install the required dependencies.

 ## Software requirements